d1payan/winutil/README.md

 # WinUtil++

 This is a FORK of [ChrisTitusTech/winutil](https://github.com/ChrisTitusTech/winutil).
-I have modified it and added some features, tweaks, packages etc. Latest changes from *CTT's winutil* will be pushed here.
+I have modified it and added some features, tweaks, packages etc.

 ***This utility is mainly focused on Optimizing your PC/Laptop for GAMING!***